All Episodes

 She grabs all of her papers and suitcases and whatever.

-Gets out of the car, leaves the keys in the car, leaves the engine running, goes inside overnight.
+Gets out of the car, leaves the keys of the car, leaves the engine running, goes inside overnight.

-What if there had been kids in the car?
+What if there had been kids in the car with the engine running?

-Well, I'm sure old Hamid Carzai has had better days.
+Well, I'm sure old Hamid Karzai has had better days.

-I just saw a video clip of him sitting next to Hillary Clinton.
+I just saw a video clip of him sitting next to Hillary Clinton, some sort of mock news conference.

-Jeffrey Tubin, uh legal analyst CNN, has uh written a piece here for the New Yorker, in which he basically says he's been Elena Kagan's friend for 30 years.
+Jeffrey Toobin, legal analyst CNN, has written a piece here for The New Yorker, in which he basically says he's been Elena Kagan's friend for 30 years.

 He has no idea what she believes.